hexaxsoftwares/houx.js/README.md

 Once installed, PixelJs becomes your creative companion.

-## Understanding PixelJs: Getting Started
+## **Understanding PixelJs**

-Once PixelJs is included in your project, the global namespace "Pixel" will be exposed.
+Once PixelJs is included in your project, the global namespace "Pixel" will be exposed and available within the scope.
 You can start using it by de-structuring the necessary components from the global Pixel Object.
 Here's how to:

 ```javascript
   const { initBuild, Template, data, H, NodeMake, ref } = Pixel;
   ```

+  The above methods and components are all made available to the scope.

-### Widgets and model instances
+### **Widgets and model instances**

 Pixel widgets are independent entities encapsulating UI components.
 A widget has its state, structure, and behavior.
 Model instances define stateful data for widgets, making them reactive.